 6. Version Control, Modification Tracking, and Rollback

 Since ECM is designed for collaboration, many different users and authors will make changes to documents and edit content.
 Using traditional unstructured content approaches, this scenario poses challenges; it can quickly become difficult to determine what was changed and by whom.
 With multiple users accessing and editing files, a good ECM platform can use real-time tracking and storing features to indicate modification history and access history.
-Finally, the ability to easily rollback a document to a previous version is key.
+Finally, the ability to easily roll back a document to a previous version is key.

 7. Redundancy Detection

-While collaboration is useful to any business and management platforms, it also poses challenges to document management.
+While collaboration is useful to any business and management platform, it also poses challenges to document management.
 When multiple users are working on the same document, it’s easy to lose track of the most current version.
 Redundancy detection works to automatically ensure that users are accessing the latest copies of documents and that an up-to-date version does not get confused with older and existing versions.